ShiP51/github-pages-with-jekyll/index.md

-# Hey there, I am ShiP & Welcome to my Blog
+# Hey there, I am Shivam & Welcome to my Blog

 It's great to see you here.
 This blog includes a description of my works and other interests.
 Feel free to contribute.